-Mr. Eadie is currently the Interim Chief Financial Officer of RTG and was appointed Company Secretary on October 2, 2017.
+Mr. Eadie is the Interim Chief Financial Officer of RTG and was appointed Company Secretary in 2017.

 DIRECTORS' INTERESTS

 The relevant interest of each Director in the shares, warrants and options over such instruments issued by the companies within the Group and other related bodies corporate, as notified by Directors to the Australian Securities Exchange ("ASX") in accordance with s205G(1) of the Corporations Act 2001, at the date of this report is as follows: